 You and your family will work with your case manager to develop a permanency goal.
 This determines a permanent place for you to live if you cannot return home.
-Permanency placement options include adoption, guardianship, or another planned permanent living arrangement (APPLA).
+Permanent placement options include adoption, guardianship, or other planned permanent living arrangement (OPPLA).